dsridaran/EarningsCallsProcessor/README.md

 python3 -m spacy download en_core_web_sm
 ```

+The underlying data is too large to upload to GitHub.
+Please reach out if you would like access to the data.

 ## Usage

 The main script is `main.py`, which you can run with the following command from the `src` directory: